Orbit of the Moon: Properties

 The properties of the orbit described in this section are approximations.
 The Moon's orbit around Earth has many variations (perturbations) due to the gravitational attraction of the Sun and planets, the study of which (lunar theory) has a long history.

-Moon's orbit and sizes of Earth and Moon to scale.

-Comparison of the Moon's apparent size at lunar perigee–apogee.
+Moon reaches a maximum speed of 1082 m/s and slows down to a minimum of ~964 m/s.
+With a mean orbital speed around the barycentre of 1.022 km/s, the Moon covers a distance of approximately its diameter, or about half a degree on the celestial sphere, each hour.

 Elliptic shape

-The orbit of the Moon is a nearly circular ellipse about Earth (the semimajor and semiminor axes are 384,400 km and 383,800 km, respectively: a difference of only 0.16%).
-The equation of the ellipse yields an eccentricity of 0.0549 and perigee and apogee distances of 363,300 km (225744 mi) and 405,507 km (251970 mi) respectively (a difference of 11.6%).
+The orbit of the Moon has an eccentricity of 0.0549, with perigee and apogee distances of 363,300 km (225744 mi) and 405,507 km (251970 mi) respectively (a difference of 11.6%).

-Since nearer objects appear larger, the Moon's apparent size changes as it moves toward and away from an observer on Earth.
-An event called a "supermoon" occurs when the full Moon is closest to Earth (perigee).
-The largest possible apparent diameter of the Moon is some 12% larger than the smallest (cf perigee versus apogee distances); the apparent area is then 25% greater and so is the amount of light it reflects toward Earth.
+The full Moon's apparent size as seen from Earth depends on how close it occurs to perigee.
+A full moon near perigee is known as a "supermoon".
+The largest possible apparent diameter of the Moon is some 12% larger than the smallest; the apparent area is then 25% greater and so is the amount of light it reflects toward Earth.

-The variance in the Moon's orbital distance corresponds with changes in its tangential and angular speeds, per Kepler's second law.
-The mean angular movement relative to an imaginary observer at the Earth–Moon barycentre is 13.176° per day to the east (J2000.0 epoch).